bekimfrangu/hms-python/README.md

 # hms-python
-A simple hospital management system with Admin dashboard, auth system and CRUD operations as well as some data tables functions like export as pdf, excel file..

 --How to clone and run the project--:

 Step 1: Install the virtual environment by running the following command: